lwjohnst86/prodigen/templates/README.md

 # Directory structure and explanation

-The project directory is generally structured with `dataset`, `scripts`, `output`, `lit`, and `report` folders, as well as a version control `.git` folder.
+The project directory is generally structured with `data`, `scripts`, `output`, `lit`, and `report` folders, as well as a version control `.git` folder.
 As a caveat, there may be folders other than the below that were created for an ad hoc purpose.